The West Metro Zone is the host for the 2014 Mider Cup.

 Amateurs that accept cash in the PDGA sanctioned events during the 2014 disc golf season (or prior) are ineligible to compete in the Amateur divisions.
 Anyone listed as Pro on the PDGA website is ineligible to compete in the Amateur divisions

-To be able to compete in the 2014 Mider Cup, every Mider Cup player must either be an MFA member or an MFA Affiliate member.
-If a player is using a MFA Affiliate membership to qualify, that MFA Affiliate Club must be located in their zone.
+To be able to compete in the 2014 Mider Cup, every Mider Cup player must be an MFA member.
 If there are more players competing for a Mider Cup division than slots available, the Zone Coordinator will be responsible for establishing the player selection process for their zone.

 The Mider Cup team captain still retains the option to use non-current PDGA members on his or her team.
 The caveat being that non-current PDGA members, or current members not meeting the above guidelines must play in Open Pro, Grandmaster Pro or Master Pro.
 Placement in the age protected divisions still requires the player meet the necessary age requirement.